skjsjhb/Fubuki/README.md

 None for now, but we're developing on 1.21.5.
 It will be the first one available once completed.

-We're planning to port Fubuki to earlier versions, but not 1.12.x or earlier.
+We're planning to port Fubuki to earlier versions that Fabric supports.

 ## Features